OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-Only Circular Progress Bar
+# 🐞 Creating a CSS-only Circular Progress Bar

-This document details the creation of a circular progress bar using only CSS.
-No JavaScript is required!
-This leverages CSS's `clip-path` property for a clean and efficient solution.
+This document details how to create a circular progress bar using only CSS.
+This avoids the need for JavaScript, making it lightweight and efficient.
+We'll use CSS3 properties to achieve the circular shape and animation.

 **Description of the Styling:**

-This progress bar uses a combination of techniques to achieve its circular shape and progress animation.
-A base circle is created using a `border-radius` of 50%.
-A pseudo-element (`::before`) is then layered on top.
-This pseudo-element is rotated using `transform: rotate()` to create the progress effect.
-The `clip-path` property is used to mask the circular progress, revealing only the portion representing the progress percentage.
+This technique uses a combination of `border-radius`, `transform`, and `animation` properties to create a visually appealing circular progress bar.
+A pseudo-element (`::before`) is used to create the animated progress ring.
+The percentage of completion is controlled by a CSS variable, allowing for easy modification.

 **Full Code:**